TREX-CoE/qmckl_gpu/README.md

 <img src="https://trex-coe.eu/sites/default/files/styles/responsive_no_crop/public/2022-01/QMCkl%20code.png?itok=UvOUClA5" width=200>

 This repository is a GPU addon to the [QMCkl library](https://github.com/TREX-CoE/qmckl).
-It provides alternatives to the standard QMCkl functions to offload computations to the GPU.
+It provides alternatives to the standard QMCkl functions (runningon CPU) to offload computations to the GPU.